-SOMPS in Algorithm \ref{alg_SOMP} can successfully recover the support set $\Omega$ with the probability exceeding $1-\delta$. \end{Theorem} \begin{proof} Similar as the proof of Theorem \ref{theorem SOMP random L}, we define the following two events,
+SOMPS in Algorithm \ref{alg_SOMP} can successfully recover the support set $\Omega$ with the probability exceeding $1-\delta$. \end{Corollary} \begin{proof} Similar to the proof of Theorem \ref{theorem SOMP random L}, we define the following two events,

-Then, according to Theorem \ref{theorem SOMP}, the SRP of SOMPS is lower bounded by $\text{Pr}(\mathcal{X}_1\cap \mathcal{X}_2 )\ge 1-\delta$. \end{proof}
+Then, according to Theorem \ref{theorem SOMP}, the SRP of SOMPS is lower bounded by $\Pr(\mathcal{X}_1\cap \mathcal{X}_2 )\ge 1-\delta$. \end{proof}

 By Theorem \ref{theorem required C}, the row-sparse matrix $\bC$ in \eqref{obOMP} with $C_{\text{min}}$ satisfying the condition in \eqref{cor condition old} can guarantee the required SRP $1-\delta$.
-In particular, when the entries in $\bN$ are i.i.d as $\cN(0,\sigma^2)$, the performance guarantee of SOMPS in Algorithm \ref{alg_SOMP} can be identified.
+In particular, when the entries in $\bN$ are i.i.d. according to $\cN(0,\sigma^2)$, the performance guarantee of SOMPS in Algorithm \ref{alg_SOMP} can be identified as follows.